austinbenny/boltStressCalculator/docs/source/inputs_file.rst

 * ``plane``
     * `type`: String.
 Options include any pair of ``x``, ``y``, and ``z``.
-    * `description`: Plane on which the fastener bottom heads are flush with.
-For example, in the schematic below, said plane would the ``xy``.
+    * `description`: Plane on which the fastener bottom heads are flush with. **The first character should be the axis in the longitudinal (right-left) direction, and the second should be the axis in the latitudinal (up-down) direction.** For example, in the schematic below, said plane would the ``xy``, ``x`` is in the longitudinal direction and ``y`` is the latitudinal axis.
 In a 2D bolting pattern, the program will determine the plane automatically and error-check the end-user's input plane. **Units**: [inches]

 .. image:: figs/bolts_flush.svg